erikvalkering/pigro/docs/walkthrough/comparisons.md

 }
 ```

 As can be seen, in order to determine whether we need to reevaluate the lazy function, we are **unconditionally** comparing *all* of the evaluations of the dependencies with those previously cached (i.e. the `args != dependencies_cache` bit), even if they did **not** change.
-Even though the *evaluation* of the `arrow` dependency is very cheap (i.e. it returns the cached value instead of reloading the image), the comparison is not cheap at all: it needs to perform a comparison between two `image` objects each time before `mouse_cursor()` realizes nothing needs to be done.

 What we need, is a way to tell whether the value returned from the dependency was newly computed, or not, in which case we don't need to perform the comparison.
 If the dependency was a simple function, it will always be recomputed.
 Only if the dependency is a lazy function (or a value, which are converted into lazy functions), the computed value will be cached within the lazy function.
 Therefore, we should only consider this latter case: dependencies that are lazy.